-Sofia in 2 Days for Friends - Photo run at Alexander Nevsky Cathedral
+Sofia in 2 Days - Photo run at Alexander Nevsky Cathedral

 A fun, vibrant 2-day plan for a group of friends: city icons, a spirited food-hall lunch, an active Vitosha hike, evening live music & pub vibes.
 Designed for easy bill-splitting, group-friendly venues and energetic hangouts.